SeasonedMiso/ImmersionTyping/README.md

 //no time limit
 //paragraphs of japanese from ebook or plain text, or from webpage (extension?)

-//if  you make a typo then the kana of how far you are in the word come up
-//eg) if you are typing 少年 and mistype E as R it will display しょうn
 //past text (done) will have furigana
 //input is pure romaji
 //accepts all possible ways to input char, ちょう could be chou, cyou